mcserversoft/documentation/docs/faq.md

 ---
 sidebar_position: 100
 title: FAQ
+description: Frequently asked questions and their answers
 ---

 # FAQ - Frequently Asked Questions

 ## My 1.17 server won't start {#-faq-1-17-wont-start}
 Since Minecraft version 1.17, both client and server need Java 16 or above to run.

 :::info Change Java Version
 You will need to specify the path to the corresponding `java.exe` for each server.
 Please follow this [Java Guide](/advanced/java-version) to configure it.
 :::

 ## Error occurred during initialization of VM Could not reserve enough space {#-faq-error-initialization-vm}

 You are likely using the 32bit version of Java.
 You need the 64bit version.
 It's either not installed or needs reinstalling.